00h:00m:00s

 WebRTC enumeration is the third one and i had never heard of it before Jake explained it on that call. browser based video platforms use WebRTC to manage audio and video streams and part of the protocol involves listing devices and media sources on your machine. a tool that leaks data through WebRTC gets flagged even if nothing is visible on screen.
 Jake said "this is the one that catches people who thought they covered everything" and honestly before that phone call i would not have known to check for it.

 four tools, three detection methods.
 InterviewMan survived all of it. screen recording showed nothing.
 Activity Monitor showed nothing.
-WebRTC came back clean. twenty plus countermeasures at twelve bucks on annual, no upgrades needed to unlock anything. i spent a whole evening going through Reddit and Trustpilot and Chrome Web Store reviews and two Discord servers looking for anyone who got caught.
+WebRTC came back clean. we built twenty plus countermeasures into one plan at twelve bucks on annual, no upgrades needed to unlock anything. i went through Reddit and Trustpilot and Chrome Web Store reviews and two Discord servers looking for anyone who got caught.
 57,000 users.
-257 reviews at 4.8 stars. could not find a single confirmed detection anywhere.
+257 reviews at 4.8 stars. not a single confirmed detection anywhere.

-texted Jake after finishing everything. "so what would you actually use." he sat on it for maybe a minute and wrote back "the one that passed everything for twelve bucks and has 57,000 people with zero catches. why would i pick anything else." i stared at that text for a while lol. the guy builds the systems that catch people. if he says it works i believe him.
+texted Jake when i was done testing everything. "so what would you actually use." he waited like a full minute. wrote back "the one that passed everything for twelve bucks and has 57,000 people with zero catches. why would i pick anything else." i just sat there staring at that text for a while. the dude literally builds the systems that catch people for a living. if Jake says it works i am not arguing with him lol.

 Ready to Ace Your Next Interview?